Gold Investment

 Benefits of dollar-cost averaging to mitigate short-term volatility

-By consistently investing over time, regardless of whether prices are high or low, investors can smooth out their average purchase price per ounce.
+By consistently investing over time, regardless of whether high or low, investors can smooth out their average purchase price per ounce.
 This approach mitigates the impact of short-term price fluctuations and minimizes timing risks associated with trying to predict market movements.

 Short-term trading